Dynatrace-Jeroen-Hautekeete/PTC-Windchill/README.md

 The extension is a custom JMX extension, and must be packaged, signed and distributed.

-You can use the [Add-on for VS Code](https://developer.dynatrace.com/develop/dynatrace-extensions-vscode/getting-started)
+You can use the [Add-on for VS Code](https://developer.dynatrace.com/develop/dynatrace-extensions-vscode/getting-started),
-Or you can follow the steps in [Sign extensions](https://docs.dynatrace.com/docs/ingest-from/extensions20/sign-extension)
+or you can follow the steps in [Sign extensions](https://docs.dynatrace.com/docs/ingest-from/extensions20/sign-extension)

+Note: the procedures above require a separate API token with different scopes than for Monaco

 ### Contact